-Kameelah Mu’Min Rashad is the founder and president of Muslim Wellness Foundation, a nonprofit organization dedicated to promoting healing and emotional well-being in the American Muslim community through dialogue, education and training.
+Kameelah Mu’Min Oseguera is the founder and president of Muslim Wellness Foundation, a nonprofit organization dedicated to promoting healing and emotional well-being in the American Muslim community through dialogue, education and training.
 She also serves as the Fellow for Spirituality, Wellness and Social Justice at the University of Pennsylvania and advisor for Penn Sapelo, the first Black Muslim Student organization on campus.
-Ms. Rashad is a founding member of Muslims Make It Plain, a coalition of concerned Muslims working to inspire, empower and support grass roots mobilization and direct action to address police brutality, racial & religious profiling, unlawful surveillance and the overpolicing of America’s Black & Brown communities.
+Ms. Oseguera is a founding member of Muslims Make It Plain, a coalition of concerned Muslims working to inspire, empower and support grass roots mobilization and direct action to address police brutality, racial & religious profiling, unlawful surveillance and the overpolicing of America’s Black & Brown communities.

 She graduated from the University of Pennsylvania with a BA in Psychology and MEd in Psychological Services.
 She has pursued further graduate education, completing a second Masters in Restorative Practices & Youth Counseling from the International Institute for Restorative Practices and obtaining a post-Masters certificate in Family Therapy from the Philadelphia Child & Family Therapy Training Center.
 Kameelah is a certified instructor in Adult, Higher Education & Youth Mental Health First Aid.
 She is pursuing her doctorate in Clinical Psychology at Chestnut Hill College in Philadelphia, PA.